-OutServe-SLDN is the association of actively serving LGBT military personnel and is a non-partisan, non-profit, legal services, watchdog and policy organization dedicated to bringing about full LGBT equality to America's military and ending all forms of discrimination and harassment of military personnel on the basis of sexual orientation and gender identity.
+OutServe-SLDN is the association for actively serving LGBT military personnel and veterans.
+We are a non-partisan, non-profit, legal services, watchdog and policy organization dedicated to bringing about full LGBT equality to America's military and ending all forms of discrimination and harassment of military personnel on the basis of sexual orientation and gender identity.
 OS-SLDN provides free and direct legal assistance to service members and veterans affected by the repealed "Don't Ask, Don't Tell" law and the prior regulatory ban on open service, as well as those currently serving who may experience harassment or discrimination.
 Since 1993, our in-house legal team has responded to more than 12,000 requests for assistance.

 OS-SLDN’s legal team began representing LGBT service members in 1993 and hasn’t taken a day off since.
 We have answered over 12,000 calls for assistance, and we open new cases nearly every day.
 As a legal team that has handled these issues for years, our attorneys are uniquely positioned as specialists who provide individual client representation related to LGBT military service.
 For our clients, SLDN’s legal department is everything from an information resource to a forceful advocate with the service member’s command to a full-scale litigation shop.
 SLDN ensures that every LGBT service member, aspiring service member, and discharged veteran who has a military issue related to his or her sexual orientation has a place to turn for free, confidential, high-quality legal services.